aquohn/piano-blochs/README.md

 # Instructions

 The objective of the game is to produce, via measurement, a particular quantum state relative to some initial state.
-The axes on the Bloch sphere represent the coordinate system with respect to this initial state. and for simplicity will be referred to as x', y' and z'. x, y, z will represent the directions on the screen itself, serving as a sort of lab frame.
+The axes on the Bloch sphere represent the coordinate system with respect to this initial state. and for simplicity will be referred to as `x'`, `y'` and `z'`. `x`, `y`, `z` will represent the directions on the screen itself, serving as a sort of lab frame.
+Initially, `x' = x`, `y' = y`, and `z' = 'z`.
+Applying the gates to the system will rotate the `x'y'z'` axes along the `xyz` axes, moving the state vector and the target points.

-`a` - apply the Rx ???
+`a` - apply the Rx gate to the system, rotating it 90 degrees clockwise along the x-axis.
-`s` -
+`s` - apply the Ry gate to the system, rotating it 90 degrees clockwise along the y-axis.
-`d` -
+`d` - apply the Rz gate to the system, rotating it 90 degrees clockwise along the z-axis.
-`<Enter>` - take the measurement and check if the state collapsed into the desired state.
+`<Enter>` - take a measurement and check if the state collapsed into the desired state.
-`f` - quit the game
+`f` - quit the game; at the game over screen, press `<Esc>` to exit, and press any other key to restart.
-  <Esc>` - exit the game and close the game window
+`<Esc>` - exit the game and close the game window

 # For Developers